 - Ongoing cycles continue normally.

-- Customers inside the automation and already reached the new limit will complete their current cycle, and won’t re-enter.
+- Customers already at the new limit will complete their current cycle and will not re-enter.

 - Customers are re-evaluated before their next step.
-Those exceeding the updated frequency will automatically exit the current cycle.
+Those exceeding the updated frequency are automatically exited.

 Editing Scheduling

-- If they now match the exit condition, they’ll be automatically exited from the automation.
+- If they now match the exit condition, they are automatically exited from the automation.

 Trigger & Actions